1,000+ Opportunities

 Click to apply through our Online Grants Portal powered by Fluxx.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and government agencies located in the 16-county target region of Southeast Michigan and Western New York.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits and government agencies in Southeast Michigan and Western New York.
+Confirm the full requirements in the official notice before applying.